asmithdigital/asmithdigital/src/pages/index.md

 # About me

-I am a front end developer and digital design specialist.
-I work as in-house front end developer at organisations such as <a href="//adelaide.edu.au">The University of Adelaide</a> and <a href="//privatemedia.com.au">Private Media</a>.
-I have also worked as a freelance web developer and have worked on many projects including the ones seen below.
+My name is Andrew Smith and I am a **front-end web developer and digital design specialist**.
+I have worked in-house for many organisations such as <a href="//adelaide.edu.au">The University of Adelaide</a> and <a href="//privatemedia.com.au">Private Media</a>, and I also do some freelance work.
+Most of my work is in private repositories but you can see a selection on my most recent projects below.